qadeem-qureshi/artfair/README.md

     ```sh
     git commit -m <message>
     ```
     where `<message>` is a short imperative statement describing your changes.
-The message should start with a capital letter and end without a period.
+The message should end without a period.
 There is no need for a longer description here as that information can be added to the task on ClickUp.

     Ex: I wrote code to enable the user to draw on the canvas so my commit message would be `"Enable user to draw on canvas"`.